biomed-AI/GraphCS/data_preprocess/README.md

 ### Preprocessing real datasets

 ```
-# filename is the name of the dataset, data is normalized by Seurat
+# filename is the name of the dataset, the dataset is normalized by Seurat

 Rscript data_preprocess.R filename
 ```

-### Preprocessing big datasets
+### Preprocessing big datasets (> 800000 cells)

-To save memory and time costs, we saved the normalized big datasets in h5 format.
+To save memory and time costs, we normalized big datasets by Seurat and saved them in h5 format.

 ```

-# Before running the script, you must replace the filename written in normalized_big_data.R.
+# You need to replace the filename if you run your own datasets.
+The filename  was written in the script normalized_big_data.R.

 Rscript normalized_big_data.R